BATS Theatre: Works

-BATS Theatre has a busy programme with 60 to 70 seasons of shows each year although after moving back into their newly renovated premises, 2015 was a particular busy year, there were seasons of 101 shows.
-Ninety per cent of its annual programme of 60 to 70 shows are New Zealand and world premieres.
-Many New Zealand playwrights, actors, directors, crew and designers have mounted shows at BATS Theatre, often as a spring-board to their careers.
+BATS Theatre has a busy programme with 60 to 70 seasons of shows each year, although after moving back into their newly renovated premises, 2015 was a particular busy year, with seasons of 101 shows.
+Ninety per cent of the annual programme of 60 to 70 shows are New Zealand and world premieres.
+Many New Zealand playwrights, actors, directors, crew and designers have mounted shows at BATS Theatre, often as a springboard to their careers.

 Notable performances

 Many productions which started at BATS have gone on to national and international success, including many significant new New Zealand plays.
 Some examples include The Sex Fiend (1989) by Stephen Sinclair and Danny Mulheron, Blue Sky Boys (1991) by Ken Duncum, Verbatim (1993) by Miranda Harcourt, Frangipani Perfume (1998) by Makerita Urale, Banging Cymbal, Clanging Gong (2002) by Jo Randerson, Vula (2002) directed by Nina Nawalowalo, And What Remains (2006) by Mīria George and Apollo 13: Mission Control (2008) by Kip Chapman.
 Krishnan's Dairy by Jacob Rajan, which premiered at BATS in 1997 and has toured New Zealand many times has been announced for adaptation into a feature film.

-Other successful New Zealand names in theatre and comedy have presented early works at BATS, including Flight of the Conchords, Duncan Sarkies, Rhys Darby, So You're a Man, The Naked Samoans and Māori playwrights Hone Kouka and Riwia Brown.
-The comedy play Benedict Cumberbatch Must Die written by Abby Howells, premiered at BATS temporary 'Out of Site' venue in June 2014.
+Other successful New Zealand names in theatre and comedy have presented early works at BATS, including Flight of the Conchords, Duncan Sarkies, Rhys Darby, So You're a Man, The Naked Samoans, Hone Kouka and Riwia Brown.
+The comedy play Benedict Cumberbatch Must Die, written by Abby Howells, premiered at BATS temporary 'Out of Site' venue in June 2014.